When Is the Exact Time to Harvest Cannabis Plants?

 The Trichome Method

 Unless you have Superman’s vision, it is impossible to do this method with the naked eye.
 We recommend purchasing a handheld microscope with a range between 30x and 100x.
 You will need it to check the trichomes (resin glands) found on your plants’ buds and adjacent foliage.
-Ideally, you will use a microscope that illuminates the foliage, so you receive an unshaded view of the trichomes.
+Ideally, you will use a microscope that illuminates the foliage so you will receive an unshaded view of the trichomes.

 In case you weren’t aware, trichomes are the crystals you see growing on the buds and leaves.
 They are the reason why your marijuana is so sticky, and they play a significant role in the potency of your crop.
 You’re looking for trichomes that resemble miniature mushrooms, resin glands with a little ball on top.

-Once there is a large number of ‘mushroom’ trichomes, your marijuana has effectively reached maximum potency.
+Once there are a large number of ‘mushroom’ trichomes, your marijuana has effectively reached maximum potency.
 Pay attention to color as well.
 Plants with clear trichomes are not ready for harvest.
 In contrast, weed with milky white or amber trichomes is primed for harvest.
 If the trichomes are all amber, you’ve left it too late!

 Here is a list of magnifying tools you can purchase for the trichome method.